perrygeo/python-rasterstats/README.md

 * Raster data support:
   * Any raster supported by GDAL
   * Support for continuous and categorical
+  * Respects null/no-data metadata or takes argument
 * Vector data support:
-  * Points, Lines, Polygon and Multi-* geometries
+  * ~Points~, Lines, Polygon and Multi-* geometries
   * Flexible input formats
       * Any vector layer supported by OGR
       * Python objects that support the [geo_interface](https://gist.github.com/sgillies/2217756)